AssafBarNatan/SP500-clustering/README.md

 # Asset Selection & Diversification By Means Of Clustering

+For a quick start, check out the ''Analysis For Slides'' notebook

 ## Overview
 Portfolio optimization is one of the central problems of modern finance where one aims to maximize the expected return of a portfolio given a prescribed level of risk.
 This approach to investing relies on a careful and systematic selection of assets.
 Generally,